-Carrie stood frozen in place as the gurney disappeared, her world turned suddenly upside down.
-She staggered to the wall, then sank to the floor as her knees failed her.
+Carrie stood frozen in place as the gurney disappeared, her world suddenly upside down.
+She staggered to the wall as her knees failed her and she sank to the floor.
 Tears flooded her cheeks.
 Both her hands covered her mouth as she tried to stifle the gut-wrenching wail threatening to escape her throat.
 No one except Daddy called her by her childhood nickname anymore.
-Outside of him, only three other people in her adult life had been granted the sacred dispensation to use that nom-de-guerre.
-One was her best friend, Marci Taylor, who had been killed in a car accident at age nineteen.
-Eddie Isaacson, her favorite cousin, same age as her, from Delta, He wanted to be a kissing cousin, but in eighth-grade, she thought that just silly.
-He died of leukemia just three years ago.
-The third was Ransom Connor, her childhood best friend and high school sweetheart that she thought she’d love forever, but who disappeared from her life ten years ago and smashed her heart to pieces.
+Only people in her adult life who had been granted the sacred dispensation to use that nom-de-guerre. were her best friend, Marci Taylor, who had been killed in a car accident at age nineteen.
+Eddie Isaacson, her favorite cousin, who in eighth-grade wanted to be a kissing cousin, but she thought that just silly.
+Leukemia took him just three years ago.
+The third was Ransom Connor, her childhood best friend, and high school sweetheart whom she thought she’d love and live with forever.
+But after she kissed him and sent him off to war ten years ago, he disappeared without a trace, and it smashed her heart to pieces.

 So that’s who you are.
 She didn’t know whether to shout for joy or scream in anger.
-Memories that were locked and sealed long ago in a never-to-be-entered room in her heart rushed back—and the flood threatened to overwhelm her.
+Memories that were locked and sealed long ago in a never-to-be-entered room in her heart came rushing back—and the flood threatened to overwhelm her.

-She finally arose and stumbled back to the waiting room where she collapsed into a chair.
-Her heart pounded and a million questions went off in her mind all at once.
-She covered her face with her hands and tried to reassert her control.
+Concerned hospital staff hurried to her aid, asking if she needed help.
+She waved them off and finally arose.
+She stumbled back to the waiting room where she collapsed into a chair, her heart pounding and a million questions firing off in her mind all at once.
+She covered her face with her hands and tried to reassert control.
 Oh, Ransom…how could I not have known it was you?

 Chapter 3– Ransom’s Awakening

-What was happening, and why was he running?
+What was happening?
+Why was he running?
 Why did he feel such fear?
 He sensed the evil in the darkness behind him, felt it reaching out, clawing at his back, trying to steal his soul.
 Indistinct faces flashed by his periphery only to disappear and meld with the evil behind.

-Then he was no longer running, but fleeing different way, a motorcycle.
+Then he was no longer running, but fleeing in a different way, a motorcycle.
 Yes, that’s it, a motorcycle.
 But no matter how fast he went, the evil followed.
-But he was not just fleeing, he was rushing toward something—no not something—someone—a woman—someone he knew—someone he loved.
-If only he could catch up to her, but no matter how fast he drove, she remained just out of reach.
-He had to get to her, had to touch her, had to warn her, but she remained just out of his grasp.
+But he wasn’t just fleeing, he was rushing toward something—no not something—someone—a woman—someone he knew—someone he loved.
+If only he could catch up to her, but with the evil behind, no matter how fast he drove, she remained just out of reach.
+He had to get to her, had to touch her, had to talk to her, but she remained just out of his grasp.

-As Ransom’ consciousness swam up from blackness through the confusing maze of dreams he couldn’t escape, he became aware of sounds, real sounds that violated the silence—metal on metal, a cacophony of noises and voices he didn’t understand.
+As Ransom’s consciousness swam up from blackness through a confusing maze of dreams, he became aware of sounds, real sounds that violated the silence—metal on metal, a cacophony of noises and voices he didn’t understand.
 Finally, his mind focused on a single sound, a voice calling, “Robert…Robert, I need you to wake up.”

 But I’m not Robert.

 With eyes yet to open, his mind still held the image of the woman, thick, wavy, strawberry blonde hair that fell below her shoulders.
-She seemed so familiar, but her name was just out of reach.
-He smiled and reached for her hand, but still could not reach her.
+So familiar, but her name was just out of reach.
+He smiled and reached for her hand, but she didn’t reach back.

 “Robert, you must wake up.
 Open your eyes, please.”
 He felt a hand shake his shoulder.
 Robert…”